Housing Stabilization Program Coordinator/IFA

 - Must be able to work with a diverse workgroups and serve families with diverse economic, social, racial and cultural backgrounds.

-- Strong interpersonal skills with the ability to build relationship with individuals who may not share the same value system or behavior norms.
+- Strong interpersonal skills with the ability to build relationships with individuals who may not share the same value system or behavior norms.

 - Maintain a professional and confidential work environment.